 So, after a few months of this, I began to cook again — not because of any great a-ha moment or parenting breakthrough, but because my therapist told me I had to.
 And she was right.

-I stopped buying snacks for my kids to fill up on.
-No more making a box of mac & cheese or microwaving a few hot dogs so they’d have a second option.
+So I stopped buying snacks for my kids to fill up on.
+No more making a box of mac and cheese or microwaving a few hot dogs so they’d have a second option.
 Their doctor said that they wouldn’t starve, that they’d eventually relent when they got hungry enough, so with her sign-off, I didn’t feel a single iota of guilt over this.

 I went back to the kitchen to come back to myself.
 I let my imagination guide me, incorporating the few foods my kids actually like, hoping to coax them.
-I made things like homemade ramen with crisped braised pork and snow peas, Vietnamese caramel-shellacked roasted tofu with pickled carrots, yellow squash pappardelle with marinara sauce and grated Pecorino.
+I made things that excited me, like homemade ramen with crisped braised pork and snow peas, Vietnamese caramel-shellacked roasted tofu with pickled carrots, yellow squash pappardelle with marinara sauce and grated Pecorino.
 And you know what happened?

 Well, nothing much.
 Yet.
 And somehow they still have the energy to wrestle like lion cubs, climb trees like orangutans, and trash my house every single day.
 I don’t understand how this is even biologically possible, but it’s happening.